Welcome to FrostyGarden.com! This is our experience of gardening in the subarctic.

-- If you would like to track us on social media, you can find us on Facebook.
+- If you would like to track us on social media, you can find us on Facebook and Pinterest!

 The Frosty Gardens

 We are a couple of active gardeners that moved to Fairbanks, Alaska in 2015.
-Though we are practiced cold climate growers, the interior of Alaska has pushed everything we know about cold climate gardening to a whole new level.
+Though we were practiced cold climate growers, the interior of Alaska has pushed everything we know about cold climate gardening to a whole new level.

 We currently operate several gardens in Fairbanks, Alaska:

-- 1,600 square foot in-ground garden at Fairbanks Community Garden.
+- 1,600 square foot in-ground food garden at Fairbanks Community Garden.

-- 160 square foot off-grid raised bed garden
+- 160 square foot off-grid raised bed food garden

 - 100 site off-grid sub-irrigated container food garden

 - 48 square foot off-grid perennial flower garden

 - A subarctic food forest of many food bearing perennial plants

-It is our hope to further explore larger scale semi-urban subarctic gardening and other ideas to expand our self-sustainability with regard to food.
+It is our desire to explore larger scale semi-urban subarctic gardening and other ideas to expand our self-sustainability with regard to food.
 Subarctic food security is a big deal for us.

-We will continue to refine our systems and techniques to make gardening easier and more successful.
+We will continue to refine our systems and techniques to make subarctic gardening easier and more successful.
 Our personal goal is to grow and forage as much food as we can without having to become full-time farmers.

 What Can You Learn At Frosty Garden?

 While we are specifically gardening in Fairbanks, Alaska, the techniques and methods we promote are relevant to any cold climate gardener.

 Whenever sensible, we try to focus on low-budget or DIY gardening solutions, but we also don’t shy away from the right commercial solutions.
 We also advocate for community gardening in our gardening efforts.
 While growing your own food does need some investment, it doesn’t have to be expensive.

 You are invited to take part in our blog, ask questions, offer tips and tricks of your own!
 Point out our mistakes or omissions!
-We warmly welcome other local Alaskan gardeners and hope that we can build up public knowledge together.
+We warmly welcome other local Alaskan and other cold climate gardeners and hope that we can build up public knowledge together.

 We hope that you enjoy your stay here at FrostyGarden.com!